VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_2 Windows_OS_System_Calls/Chapter_2 Theory.md

 - Important, the syscall instruction is separate instruction and not the syscall ID itself
 - The syscall ID or more precise the opcode ```mov``` in the codeline ```mov eax SSN``` can be hooked by an EDR, but the syscall instruction ```syscall``` itself can't be hooked by an EDR (Later on important at indirect syscalls)

-In the foolowing illustration we see, that the
-- Each syscall is associated contains a specific syscall ID (syscall number or system service number (SSN)).
-- Each syscall or syscall number is associated with a specific native API (NTAPI) In the following screenshot we can see that the syscall ID 18 is related to the NTAPI ZwAllocateVirtualMemory, but very important, syscall numbers can change from one Windows version to another.
+In the following screenshot we can see that the syscall ID 18 is related to the NTAPI NtAllocateVirtualMemory, but as already mentionted, the system service number (SSN) can change.

 ![syscall_stub](https://github.com/VirtualAlllocEx/DEFCON-31-Workshop-Syscalls/assets/50073731/982234b9-2b33-4b6f-aa34-9689067175d0)